The Sick Clinic is not an Urgent Care Clinic or Emergency Room. The Sick Clinic serves patients with same-day, non-emergent health concerns.

 Immediate health problems like Chest Pain, Difficulty Breathing, Head Injury with symptoms, Headache with Fever and Stiff Neck or Unexplained Rash, Abdominal Pain lasting more than two hours, Persistent Vomiting, Fever >103 F Unrelieved with Oral Hydration and Fever-Reducing Medication, or Severe Pain of Any Kind are of such a potentially serious nature that immediate evaluation through an Emergency Room is the safest approach to your care.

-Patients seeking care for stable, chronic or longstanding medical conditions should schedule in one of the Health Center’s other service areas.
+Patients seeking care for stable, chronic, or longstanding medical conditions should schedule in one of the Health Center’s other service areas.
 You may schedule an appointment with those clinics by using the Online Scheduling/Student Health Portal or by speaking with an Appointment Clerk at 865-974-3648.

-If you sense that you have a pressing medical problem which should not wait to be evaluated in one of our other clinics by appointment, and it does not rise to the level of a medical emergency, the ACC may be right for your concern.
+If you sense that you have a pressing medical problem which should not wait to be evaluated in one of our other clinics by appointment, and it does not rise to the level of a medical emergency, the Sick Clinic may be right for your concern.
 Acute care problems could include recent acute injuries or minor lacerations, acute illnesses with symptoms such as nausea or diarrhea, fever with body temperatures less than 103 F, mild to moderate pain related to an illness or injury, etc….
-Our Triage Nurse can assess your condition and assist you in appropriate scheduling.
+Our Triage Nurse can assess your condition and assist you in scheduling.

 Special Note Regarding Attention Deficit Disorder (ADD)/Attention Deficit Hyperactivity Disorder (ADHD) Assessment and Treatment: